NebulousLabs/Sia/Consensus.md

 --------------

 A file contract is an agreement by some party to prove they have a file at a given point in time.
-The contract contains the merkle root of the data being stored, and the size in bytes of the data being stored.
+The contract contains the Merkle root of the data being stored, and the size in bytes of the data being stored.

-The merkle root is formed by breaking the file into 64 byte segments and hashing each segment to form the leaves of the merkle tree.
+The Merkle root is formed by breaking the file into 64 byte segments and hashing each segment to form the leaves of the Merkle tree.
 The final segment is not padded out.

 The storage proof must be submitted between the 'Start' and 'End' fields of the